thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-hana-add-connection.md

 6. Click **Continue**.

 7. Select tables (on the left) and the columns from each table (on the right), and then click **Create connection**.

+   {% include note.html content="If you have the redesigned data tab enabled, you have the option to not select any tables or columns for your connection.
+In that case, you can simply click **Create connection**." %}

     ![Select tables and columns for your connection]({{ site.baseurl }}/images/teradata-selecttables.png "Select tables and columns for your connection")
   <!--  ![Select tables and columns for your connection]({{ site.baseurl }}/images/HANA-selecttables.png "Select tables and columns for your connection") -->